chapel-lang/chapel/doc/rst/technotes/initequals.rst

   }

 The first line of this ``init=`` may seem unnecessary, since ``this.type`` must already be known.
-The line ``this.T = other.T`` currently serves as an assertion, and future releases may remove the need for such field initializations within a generic ``init=``.
+The line ``this.T = other.T`` is currently used by the compiler to ensure that the types match.
+If the user attempts to initialize ``this.T`` with a type different from ``this.type.T`` the compiler will issue an error.
+Future releases may allow this field initialization and type check to be omitted, and instead infer the type from ``this.type.T``.

 Field-Based Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^